Love growing plants indoors? Here are the Best Indoor Vines & Climbers you can grow in hanging baskets that are also easy to maintain!

 Here are the best types of Jasmines you can grow

 It’s a slow-growing creeper with small, leathery dark green foliage.
 Vigorous-growing, clinging, and dense branches adhere to any surface and look enchanting.

 8. Arrowhead Plant

 Botanical Name: Syngonium podophyllum

 This elegant vine-like houseplant prefers to be in a spot that is bright, needs moderate watering.
-Allow the soil to dry out between watering spells and make sure not to overwater it, as it may lead to root rot.
+Allow the soil to dry out between watering spells and make sure not to overwater.

 9. Kangaroo Vine